jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 float res = evaluate(expr.substring(3,11), vars, arrays);
 ```

 The assignment example indicates that the evaluation returns a `float`.
-It also indicates that `vars` and `arrays` datastore objects are arguments, which suggests that `evaluate(...)` is a static method.
+It also indicates that `vars` and `arrays` datastore objects are arguments, which along with no object associated with `evaluate(...)` suggests that it is a static method.
 If I had access to its method signature, I'd know for sure.

 Since `vars` and `arrays` are read-only datastores, I feel that a better design might have been an `Evaluator` class, which declared private field attributes for `vars` and `arrays` and initialized them in its constructor.
 That would have changed the method signature to:
 ```java